rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

 7.13.
 Profile React renders with React DevTools and fix expensive renders (memoize components; avoid expensive inline functions).
 [PENDING]
 7.14.
 Replace heavy charting with lighter rendering or virtualized views if datasets grow.
 [PENDING] 7.15.
 Use IntersectionObserver for lazy load of below-the-fold content.
 [PENDING] 7.16.
 Run source-map-explorer or rollup-plugin-visualizer to understand heavy modules.
-[PENDING] 7.17.
+[COMPLETED] 7.17.
 Establish performance monitoring (Sentry performance, NewRelic, or lightweight RUM) to track TTFB, FCP, TTI.
 [PENDING] 7.18.
 Add memory leak checks for long-lived pages (profile in Chrome, ensure no accumulating timers).
 [PENDING] 7.19.
 Reduce JS runtime by removing polyfills targeted at old browsers if not needed.
 [PENDING]